isosphere/yew-bootstrap/README.md

 yew-bootstrap = "0.5.2"
 ```

-Then in the beginning of your application, include the `include_cdn()` or `include_inline()` function to load the required CSS and JS, either from JSDeliver CDN or to inline the CSS:
+Then in the beginning of your application, include the `include_cdn()` or `include_inline()` function to load the required CSS.
+Some components require the Bootstrap JavaScript
+library to be loaded - for these you can use the `include_cdn_js()` function.
+It is recommended that you put this at the bottom of your `html!{}` macro, as done below:

 ```Rust
     fn view(&self, _ctx: &Context<Self>) -> Html {